mdn/content/files/en-us/web/api/webgpu_api/index.md

 ## GPU error handling

-WebGPU calls are validated asynchronously on the GPU.
+WebGPU calls are validated asynchronously in the GPU process.
 If errors are found, the problem call is marked as invalid on the GPU side.
 If another call is made that relies on the return value of an invalidated call, that object will also be marked as invalid, and so on.
 For this reason, errors in WebGPU are referred to as "contagious".

-Now for a brief history lesson.
 WebGL provides a {{domxref("WebGLRenderingContext.getError", "getError()")}} method to return error information.
 This is problematic in that it returns errors synchronously, which is bad for performance — each call requires a round-trip to the GPU and requires all previously issued operations to be finished.
 Its state model is also flat, meaning that errors can leak between unrelated code.

 WebGPU improves on this with an asynchronous approach.
 Each {{domxref("GPUDevice")}} instance maintains its own error scope stack.
 This stack is initially empty, but you can start pushing an error scope to the stack by invoking {{domxref("GPUDevice.pushErrorScope()")}} to capture errors of a particular type.